Jasonium/DataCleaningProject/Codebook.md

 A shortened version of this data set picks up the variables which represent means and standard deviations of signals taken.
 There are 66 such variables.
 It excludes mean frequencies - that is, it excludes the weighted average of frequency components used to obtain a mean frequency.

 The file tidyData.txt contains a 180 x 68 data table.
 There is one row for each subject (30 of them) and activity (6 of them), hence 180 rows.
-The first two columns are "SubjectNumber" and "Activity", and the remaining 68 columns are the **means of variables** obtained for SubjectNumber and Activity from the shortened version of the dataset.
-It is tidied as defined in [1].
+The first two columns are "SubjectNumber" and "Activity", and the remaining 68 columns are the **means of variables** obtained for SubjectNumber and Activity computed from the shortened version of the dataset.
+It is tidied as defined in [1]: each variable is a column, each variable is a row, and each type of observational unit is a table (this one table is a mean of unitless normalized values).
 Use of this data requires us to reference [2].

 ##### Variables in tidyData.txt